Complexity of Computing the Anti-Ramsey Numbers for Paths: Inapproximability of Anti-Ramsey Coloring

-Now suppose $\mathcal{P}^u$ has at least $3$ distinct colors then similarly both of its endpoints ($s_u,t_u$) are incident to $3$ edges of distinct colors but those edges with edge $e=\{s_u,t_v\}$ (or $\{s_v,t_u\}$) and $3$ edges of distinct colors incident to $s_v,t_v$ will result in a rainbow path of length~$3$. \end{proof}
+Now suppose $\mathcal{P}^u$ has at least three distinct colors then both of its endpoints ($s_u$ and $t_u$) are incident to three edges of distinct colors but those edges with edge $e=\{s_u,t_v\}$ (or $\{s_v,t_u\}$) and three edges of distinct colors incident to $s_v$ and $t_v$ will result in a rainbow path of length three. \end{proof}